 - 4.10.
-At the end of stage 1, an assessment should be undertaken by the Secretary to Council to review the delivery of stage 1 to ensure that it was consistent with the policy and agreed plan and to agree the detailed plan and documentation for the next stage. - 4.11.
+At the end of stage 1, an assessment should be undertaken by the Secretary to Council Director of Council and Committee Services to review the delivery of stage 1 to ensure that it was consistent with the policy and agreed plan and to agree the detailed plan and documentation for the next stage. - 4.11.
 The assessment should review and record how the project demonstrates the four principles of good appointments to ensure that the process remains compliant.